 ASP.NET MVC is a framework that uses MVC (Model-View-Controller) to build web applications.

-Apart from the above, Framework also supports WCF, Entity Framework, etc.
+Apart from the above, Framework supports WCF, Entity Framework, etc.

 Timeline of .NET Framework